C0rdel1a/C0rdel1a/README.md

 - I am very forgetful.
 - currently struggling with mental health & school.
 - I rarely block, I'll only do it if you bother me or send me threats.
 - idgaf about yumeshippers, darkshippers or other similars.
-Fiction does not affect reality unless the person doing that is very mentally ill, in which case they should seek help.
+Fiction does not affect reality unless the person doing that is very mentally ill, in which case they should seek help (Specifics in dni)
 - no, i am not a proshipper despite my beliefs above.
 It is not to my interests.

 ---

 ## DNI

-- nonsharing yumes/riakos.
+- nonsharing yumes/riakos and soulbonders.
 I find them disturbing and detached from reality.
+- -Under 13 and over 25
+- If you can't tell the difference between fiction and reality.
+- If you think being under 18 means immature brain-damaged teens/kids.
+- Age regressors.
+- Misandrists and misogynists.
+- I am fine with fujoshis/himedanshis as long as they do not fetishize the relationships and read it purely for entertainment.
+- Emotionally immature/sensitive
+- Zoophiles
-- HB/HH fans.
+- Objectum people.
-- age regressors.
-Not to say age regressing isn't a good coping method, I just don't feel comfortable interacting with them.
+- believe you are a literal fictional character.
+- People that yume/like pokemon romantically/sexually.
+Block me.
-- zoophiles.
+- Pro-contact.

 ---

-## Currently into
+## Currently very into

 - Twisted Wonderland
 - Genshin Impact
 - My Little Pony
+- Witch Hat Atelier
 ---

 <p align="center">